Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Camera-based systems can be effective in long-haul trucking contexts:

-• Highway perception: Camera systems can provide visibility on interstates and lane detection on well-marked highways.
-Performance depends on system implementation, lighting conditions, weather, and AI training data
+• Camera systems can provide visibility on interstates and lane detection on well-marked highways.
+Performance depends on system implementation, lighting conditions, weather, and AI training data.

-• Weather resilience: AI-enhanced cameras can handle varied weather conditions with multiple camera angles providing redundancy.
-Actual performance varies by weather severity, AI model capabilities, and environmental factors
+• AI-enhanced cameras can handle varied weather conditions with multiple camera angles providing redundancy.
+Actual performance varies by weather severity, AI model capabilities, and environmental factors.

-• Scaling potential: Camera systems offer different cost-performance tradeoffs than multi-sensor approaches, with advantages varying by deployment scenario
+• Camera systems offer different cost-performance tradeoffs than multi-sensor approaches, with advantages varying by deployment scenario.

 • Grant Date: June 4, 2024 | Expiration: March 5, 2041 (15+ years remaining)

-Safety-Determining Module: Compares live camera images with stored route data, calculates correspondence metrics, generates safety values before executing navigation commands.
-Adds redundant validation layer addressing liability and regulatory requirements.
+The safety-determining module compares live camera images with stored route data, calculates correspondence metrics, and generates safety values before executing navigation commands.
+This adds a redundant validation layer addressing liability and regulatory requirements.

-Visual Navigation Points: Route following based on visual landmarks (highway signs, road markings) rather than precise GPS.
-Enables high-level instructions ("Exit at mile marker 47") reliable for designated trucking routes.
+Visual navigation points enable route following based on visual landmarks (highway signs, road markings) rather than precise GPS.
+This allows high-level instructions ("Exit at mile marker 47") reliable for designated trucking routes.

-Safety-Threshold Control: Only executes commands when safety values exceed predetermined thresholds.
-Built-in redundancy supports NHTSA and FMCSA regulatory compliance, demonstrating safety-first architecture.
+Safety-threshold control only executes commands when safety values exceed predetermined thresholds.
+Built-in redundancy supports NHTSA and FMCSA regulatory compliance.

 Metric In-House Development Patent Licensing